 Writing the Simpson’s Rule solver isn’t all that difficult.
 Given the topic of discussion, it’s clear that using

 sum is the desired approach.
 Computing a single term of the series is perhaps a bit more complicated, but with that written, it’s still only one line to add up the series.
 I used one built-in function :

 inc in some variations.
 It does as the name suggests and adds 1 to the value given (without relying on the

 For testing, the requirements are given in the book: Integrate

 cube from 0 to 1.
 Although the numbers given in the book for integral can be used directly for comparison, it’s easy enough to calculate them again.
 That’s also worth doing since you want to know that the rest of the math is functioning properly.
 It provides an extra check on

 sum.
 The computed error I see using Simpson’s Rule in both cases is down to the lowest printed decimal place.
 It is clear that Simpson’s converges much faster than the Trapezoid Rule.

 Of course, it’s always interesting to see what happens in unusual cases.
-Two integrals that do not converge are provided.
+Two integrals that do not converge were also tested.
 The first one blows up quickly using Simpson’s Rule for me.
 DrRacket gives ‘

-+inf.0’ for the value.
++inf.0’ for the value, meaning positive infinity.
 The second is an integral that is harder to deal with numerically, as it goes to positive infinity on one side and negative infinity on the other.
 It’s a bit harder to get this one to fail, although it’s fairly obvious that it doesn’t converge since changing

 n by just one will change the result by quite a bit.